krishnamami/krishnamami/README.md

 ## Hi there , I’m Krishna Goud

-### 🚀  Head of Data Engineering & AI @ Rocket LA (part of [Rocket Companies](https://www.rocketcompanies.com/))
+### 🚀  Head of Data Engineering & MLops @ Rocket LA (part of [Rocket Companies](https://www.rocketcompanies.com/))
-$4B+ in Originations | 📈 $800M+ Revenue Impact | Architecting AI-Driven, Cloud-Native Platforms for Scalable Growth
+$4B+ Business Growth | 📈 $800M+ Revenue Impact | Architecting AI-Driven, Cloud-Native Platforms for Scalable Growth

 I’m a Data & AI Leader with deep expertise in building intelligent, scalable platforms that deliver measurable business impact.
-At Rocket LA, I lead the Data Engineering and AI function — driving billions in originations and marketing optimizations by architecting real-time ML pipelines, modern cloud infrastructure, and enterprise AI strategy.
+At Rocket LA, I lead the Data Engineering and MLops function — driving billions in originations and marketing optimizations by architecting real-time ML pipelines, modern cloud infrastructure, and enterprise AI strategy.

 I am also contributing to the development of [MeridioAI](https://www.meridioai.com/),a conversational AI startup focused on redefining customer engagement in the restaurant industry through smart, chatbot-driven experiences.